10sr/git-walktree-el/README.md

 `git-walktree` is a Git `ls-tree` browser.
 It has following features:

-- Browse tree objects of arbitrary revisions without checking them out
+- Browse tree (and blob) objects of arbitrary revisions without checking them out to working directory
-  - Go subtrees
+  - Go up and down tree objects
   - Visit blob objects
-  - Go Parent and child revisions
+  - Switch to parent and child revisions
 - Checkout (output) tree or blob object to current working directory

 Usage and Keybinds